FOR IMMEDIATE RELEASE

-Gray is pleased to present DNA:Work and the Under:Conscious Drawings, the gallery’s first exhibition with McArthur Binion.
-Debuting eight paintings and seven drawings from the artist’s DNA:Work and Under:Conscious series, the exhibition opens with a public reception for the artist at Gray Warehouse in Chicago in September of 2020.
+CHICAGO - Gray is pleased to present DNA:Work and the Under:Conscious Drawings, the gallery’s first exhibition with McArthur Binion.
+Debuting eight paintings and seven drawings from the artist’s DNA:Work and Under:Conscious series, the exhibition opens on Thursday, September 10 at Gray Warehouse in Chicago.

-McArthur Binion’s DNA:Work paintings use geometry as an index of labor and time, repurposing the Minimalist grid as a vehicle for examining a deeply personal narrative.
-At a distance, the paintings present as vivid, geometric patterns demarcated by an oil-stick grid.
-Upon closer inspection, each composition reveals a substrate of tightly collaged images and reproductions of personal documents including pages from the artist’s phone book, his birth certificate and photographs of his childhood home in Macon, Mississippi.
-Binion refers to this layer of images as the “under-conscious: the character just under the surface, close to the skin.”
+McArthur Binion’s painting series DNA:Work is an index of time, labor and identity, repurposing the Minimalist grid to examine a deeply personal narrative.
+Using the scale of his own body, Binion builds compositions from vivid, geometric patterns demarcated by an oil-stick grid.
+Up close, each painting reveals a substrate of tightly collaged and rhythmically arranged reproductions of personal documents—pages from the artist’s phone book, his birth certificate and photographs of his childhood home in Macon, Mississippi.
+Binion’s pared-down combination of color and form compresses a breadth of influences—personal history, relationships, writing, and memory—all absorbed throughout a life dedicated to making.
 As art critic and poet John Yau describes, Binion’s DNA paintings are “deeper than autobiography … [his] formal mastery, his ability to wring so many possibilities out of his direct and straightforward labor, permeates the works with layers of meaning, beginning with his challenge to the idea that art could be objective and pure, that it could exist in a separate aesthetic realm untainted by life.”

-In addition to the paintings in the DNA:Work series, the exhibition debuts a series of works on paper, titled the Under:Conscious Drawings.
-Binion began the series in 2014 as a means of accessing the roots of his practice.
+In addition to the DNA:Work paintings, the exhibition debuts a suite of works on paper titled the Under:Conscious Drawings.
+Binion created the series in 2014 as a means of accessing the roots of his practice.
 Using graphite, charcoal, colored pencil and pen, Binion’s drawings are composed of evenly-distributed marks applied simultaneously with both hands.
 In a conversation with Binion, artist Torkwase Dyson expands on this physical and mental exertion. “[Binion’s drawings] convey a level of concentration that can only come from using everything [the] body is made of,” states Dyson. “[They] have an Agnes Martin level of concentration with a Cy Twombly kind of labor of mark-making.”
 In Binion’s own words, “I’m not discovering the under-conscious, I’m becoming it.”

-Gray is pleased to announce the release of a forthcoming publication featuring detailed illustrations of the exhibition as well as a transcribed conversation between McArthur Binion and Torkwase Dyson.
+To accompany the exhibition, GRAY is pleased to present an illustrated catalogue featuring detailed views of the exhibition as well as a conversation between McArthur Binion and Torkwase Dyson.